Wednesday, 27 January 2016

 Meanwhile I completed one month of a simple 1 mala a day Durga mantra sadhana (Om Sri Durgayai Namaha).
 With this I was both thanking the Goddess for giving me the grit to do regular japa in the last four years despite some very trying circumstances.
 I was also praying to Her to give me spiritual stamina to keep up the next purascharana.
 In the middle of all this, a small but interesting event took place related to house buying.
 My husband and I have been looking for a suitable house to purchase for the last four months.
 We had not really found a house we liked and we did not easily agree on all houses either which made it more tricky to select one.
 About three weeks ago, after another unsatisfactory viewing of a house, I went to bed feeling frustrated and decided to have a chat with the Divine Mother, in the form of Lakshmi on this issue.

 As yogis, we know that Mother Lakshmi represents far more than the crude material wealth that people often worship Her for; She represents all virtues, all blessedness and auspiciousness and also spiritual wealth.
 She is the embodiment of every good quality.
-I generally prefer to worship Her as Radha rather than Lakshmi, as I somehow feel I am praying for money whether I worship Her as Lakshmi.
+I generally prefer to worship Her as Radha rather than Lakshmi, as I somehow feel I am praying for money when I worship Her as Lakshmi.
 This is because of social conditioning; because of growing up in Delhi where "Lakshmi" and wealth are virtually synonymous.
 I like material comfort as much as anyone else but I know this can be an impediment on the spiritual path.
 I don't know what secret material desires my mind may harbour (only She knows and can destroy these) but I don't like asking Her for wealth generally, especially as She has already provided quite enough to live comfortably.

 Anyway on this occasion, I broke with my tradition and worshipped Lakshmi as Lakshmi, the Giver of material wealth.
 I said Mother, I need to buy a house- it will be used for both spiritual and material purposes.
 You have made me a 'house-holder', now please provide a house!
 If You had wanted me to take sannyasa, then You should have organised this instead of getting me married.
 Please help me because this house-buying business is really dull (I was fed up of viewing endless houses) and I also feel this process is a serious distraction in my sadhana (was very time consuming).
 Please let it be over soon!